Assumptions

 • Much more flexible.
 Draft and Consultant Approve are the only required stages.
 Others – Peer Check, Community Test, Consultant Check – can all be added in any order and number and customized.

 • A Stage is “packaged” with all relevant sub-stages.
-E.g. Peer Check includes Peer Revise; Consultant Check includes Back Translate, Note Interpret, Transcribe, and Consultant Revise (all customizable)
+E.g. Peer Check includes Peer Revise; Consultant Check includes Back Translate, Note Interpret, Transcribe, and Consultant Revise (all optional and customizable)

 Scope Breakdown terms